jim60105/GenerateVerificationCode/README.md

 # GenerateVerificationCode
-Use JAVA Servlet to draw verification code picture.
+Use JAVA Servlet to draw verification code picture. <br>
-View Image.java in src/
+View Image.java in src/.